As an Amazon Associate we earn from qualifying purchases.

 If you strip down the classic recipe and its many variations, you will see a few clear trends of items used: rum, orange liqueur, and citrus.

 - A Mai Tai should not be a sweet or sour drink.
 It is meant to be balanced.
 All sour notes need balanced sweet notes.
-In our case, the tartness of the orange and bitterness of the zest will be balanced with the sweetness of the liqueur and rum.
+In my case, the tartness of the orange and bitterness of the zest will be balanced with the sweetness of the liqueur and rum.

 Basically, if you’d drink a punch or juice with it, you can drink a Mai Tai with it.
 One of my personal favorite pairings is with a grilled peach salad, because you can really taste the freshness of all the ingredients tied together with notes of orange.
-Let us know in the comments what dishes you’re pairing with a Mai Tai!
+Let me know in the comments what dishes you’re pairing with a Mai Tai!

 If your home bar is relatively basic, it’s okay – I’ve been there before!
 It’s not always easy to maintain a home bar, especially if you’re just getting started with making different cocktails.
 Here’s what to do if you don’t have some of the ingredients above.